The Client (1994 film): Plot

-Foltrigg continues to use legal tactics to pressure Mark into revealing where the body is hidden, while Sulari orders Muldano to kill the children and Reggie.
+Foltrigg continues to use legal tactics in an attempt to pressure Mark into revealing where the body is hidden.
+Sulari orders Muldano to kill the children and Reggie.
 He also orders the body to be moved once the investigation at Clifford's home is concluded.
-Mark is threatened in a hospital elevator by Mafia member Paul Gronke, so is unable to talk to Foltrigg.
+After Mark is threatened in a hospital elevator by Mafia member Paul Gronke, he is unable to talk to Foltrigg.

 Mark and Reggie go to New Orleans to confirm that the body is on Clifford's property.
 Reggie intends to use this information to broker a deal with Foltrigg to get Ricky specialized medical care and place the family in the witness protection program.
 Reggie and Mark arrive at Clifford's house the same night as Muldano and his accomplices, who are in the process of digging up the body.
 A chaotic confrontation ensues when Mark and Reggie are discovered, but Muldano and his men quickly flee after Reggie triggers the neighbors' alarm.
 Foltrigg agrees to Reggie's demands in exchange for information about the body's location.
 Before the Sway family leaves to restart their lives under new identities, Mark and Reggie share a heartfelt goodbye.

 While Muldano gets angry at his fellow mob members for messing up, Sulari becomes fed up with Muldano and sends him off to be killed.
-With the body recovered, Foltrigg is a lock-in for the media headlines he craves, and mentions that he intends to run for governor.
+With the senator's body recovered, Foltrigg is a shoo-in for the media headlines he craves.
+He mentions that he intends to run for governor.

 Production

-Joel Schumacher didn't want a child actor for the role of Mark Sway, looking for a real kid with a real accent to do the role.
+Joel Schumacher did not want a child actor for the role of Mark Sway, looking for a real kid with a real accent to do the role.
 6,000 actors auditioned for the role before Brad Renfro was cast.